Lake-Tuggeranong-College/Holocron/_Certificate III E Course/Certificate III in Information Technology E Course.md

 > If you are unable to attend, please contact your instructor **prior** to the scheduled time - ryan.cather@ed.act.edu.au
 >
 > https://docs.google.com/spreadsheets/d/1CRYXbGF72FOSdTZk5OMBUAiqRUMKscUmO3pwiwMV3-A/edit?usp=sharing
+>
+> Note: This is subject to change based on availability and/or school events.
+It is your responsibility to know when your meetings are booked.

 # Semester 1 - Infrastructure